openMetaAnalysis/Sciatica-treatment-with-gabapentinoids/README.md

 ============================================
 A living systematic review

 **Clinical summary:** This meta-analysis suggests that clinical intervention *is not* effective.
 The [standardized mean difference](http://openmetaanalysis.github.io/methods.html#SMD) between study groups was not significant.
 Heterogeneity of results as measured by I2 was '[moderate](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at 50%.
+This review updates the previously published meta-analysis.(1)

 [Keep current with this topic](../master/files/searching/Keep-up.md) (not available)